tmaestrini/easyProvisioning/README.md

             # ParameterNameB: ParameterTwo
         # creates a calendar with title 'Four'
         - EventsList: Four
+          Url: /Four # optional; the desired relative url of the document library in the site.
+If not set, the 'title' of the library will be taken.
         # creates a specific media library to store media assets with title 'Five'
         - MediaLibrary: Five
+          Url: /Five # optional; the desired relative url of the document library in the site.
+If not set, the 'title' of the library will be taken.
           OnQuickLaunch: True
           Folders: # optional; generates a folder structure (items are folder names)
             - Alpha: